 84% of CI failures are flaky, not real bugs

-No testing tool produces a calibrated per-PR confidence score
+Most testing tools do not produce a calibrated per-PR confidence score

 Binary pass/fail gates are overridden 10-20% of the time at most companies